CrispyDrone/BWSort/README.md

 You have to use | to separate arguments.
 So for example:

-DU|M|WT[_] => will give a replay of the format: 15min13sFightingSpirit(CrispyDrone_Jaedong).rep
+`DU|M|WT[_]` => will give a replay of the format: 15min13sFightingSpirit(CrispyDrone_Jaedong).rep

 ## How to install

-1) clone repository, compile

-or

-2) download zip file under Releases, extract, run the application file.
-You will need .net framework 4.6, it might prompt you to install it.
+Currently there are 3 ways to get the program:
+1. Use the setup.exe installer from .rar archive
+2. Use the non-setup based .exe from the .rar archive labelled as such
+3. Compile from source

+You can find the latest release here: https://github.com/CrispyDrone/BWSort/releases/tag/v0.8

 ## Remarks

 1. For now only 1.18 or later replays are supported.
 I was looking into a way to decompress the PKWARE compressed replay files, but the algorithm used in other parsers didn't make much sense to me.
 If anyone wants to help me implement this, feel free to contact me.
 2. There will be errors for certain criteria like playername.
 If you specify to make a folder for the winner or for both, but the replay doesn't have a winner, it'll show an error.
 3. Another common error is the "unable to distinguish player from observer", which means that not a single player did a build, unit training, or unit morph action.
 In most cases, this is a replay of a few seconds long where no player did anything, so you can safely ignore these too.
+4. If a replay shows up in a non-terminal folder (in case of multipe sort criteria), this means one of the errors as mentioned above occurred, meaning it was impossible to determine the winner, the matchup,...

 ## Known issues:
 1. When using multiple sort criteria (nested sort), the sort folder's name will not be in the correct order.